 AAFP chapters send one student member and one resident member to serve as chapter delegates to the resident and student congresses.
 These delegates attend all congress sessions, poll their state delegations about issues before the congresses, and vote in the elections.
 If you are interested in serving as a delegate (or alternate delegate) to your congress, contact your chapter executive.
 Find your chapter.

 Each congress holds three sessions.
 During these sessions and related activities, you will:

 Resolution writing is a great way to fine-tune your advocacy skills.
 A resolution begins with an idea and develops into a formal proposal or recommendation.
-It may express a belief or call for specific action, and it includes a series of statements explaining the reasons for the resolution.
+It may express a belief or call for a specific action, and it includes a series of statements explaining the reasons for the resolution.
 A resolution may have a single author or several authors.
 The congress discussion groups are ideal forums for generating resolutions.
-Check out Resolution Writing in a Nutshell(5 page PDF) for more details.